-There are many great questions that we are forced to examine throughout our lives, one of those questions, is the AUTO vs. On feature for our fan setting on our thermostat.
+There are many great questions that we are forced to examine throughout our lives, one of those questions, is the AUTO vs. ON feature for our fan setting on our thermostat.
 What do the features even mean, which setting should I use, why?
 Here at Halo Home Watch many of our clients in Southwest Florida (Bonita Springs, Estero, Marco Island) are from all over the country and even the world, but they usually share one thing in common, they all hail from a colder climate.
 This is important because as we will discuss, climate matters, and will affect the choice we make.
-What we do up north is not the same as here in Naples or Marco Island.
+What we do up north is not the same as here in Naples, Bonita Springs, or Marco Island.

 Air conditioners have two responsibilities, cooling and dehumidifying.
 The part of the AC that cools is adjusted by changing the temperature setting on your thermostat, while air circulation is controlled by setting the fan to AUTO or ON.

 Knowing what setting to use is essential to having your HVAC running at peak performance.
 Therefore, to properly set our thermostat we need to understand what these settings mean.

 AUTO – means that the fan only turns on when your system is heating or cooling air.
 Once the thermostat reaches the desired temperature, the blower fan will shut off until next cycle.